ymijsters/My_Data_Practical/README.md

-Here we can see that both for English as well as 20th century literature, there's a significantly lower impact of an increase in total work count on character interactions.
+Here we can see that both for English as well as 20th century literature, there's a much lower impact of an increase in total work count on character interactions.

 **Add stats**